By Joe Robinson

 5. Absence of positive emotions.
 This is one of the hallmarks of burnout.
 A brain on chronic life-or-death watch from chronic stress fixates on the perceived emergency, on threats, resentments, problems.
 Even what you used to enjoy outside work feels pointless.

 6. Catastrophic thoughts.
 Burnout leads to dire thinking.
 It colors everything dark and strips away the will and effort to change the situation.
-It’s awfulizing and worst-case scenario on a grand scale.
+It sets off awfulizing and worst-case scenarios on a grand scale.
 “I can’t do this job anymore.
 I won’t be able to take it.
 It might be better to be dead.
 Nobody cares.
 I’m a loser forever.”
 It’s all coming from an ancient part of your brain that doesn’t know how to interpret the social stressors of the modern world.
 It feeds you false beliefs, and there are no coping resources left to fight them.

 7. Lack of support or rewards.
 When you are expected to go beyond the call of duty over and over and your efforts aren’t supported or valued, it can lead to a loss of emotional and physical resources.
 You may be able to work long hours for a while, or for rewards that make you feel the work and you are worthwhile, but when there’s no payoff for going the extra mile, all that’s left is exhaustion and resentment.
 You wind up detaching yourself from everyone and everything, lose social support, a key resource, and have no opportunity to feel effective, a core need.